DataDog/documentation/content/en/network_monitoring/devices/netflow.md

 ## Overview

-Use NetFlow Monitoring in Datadog to visualize and monitor your flow records from your Netflow-enabled devices.
+Use NetFlow Monitoring in Datadog to visualize and monitor your flow records from your NetFlow-enabled devices.

 ## Installation